nnbaocuong99/Database/README.md

   $ sudo nano /etc/mysql/mariadb.conf.d/50-server.cnf
   ```

-- For the `Masternode` copy the `mariadb.cnf` in the master folder or find and modify the following lines:
+- Copy the config below or in `mariadb.cnf` in the master folder // Find and modify the following lines:
   ```mysql
   [mysqld]
   server-id = 1          # Unique ID for the master